Remixing: A Deep Dive

 Remixing enables effortless reuse and sharing.

 Reproducing the same results on different computers is a time consuming process.
-Differences in operating systems, configurations, and dependency versions can make important code unrunnable.
-Working on the related technical issues distracts researchers and programmers from the problems they are actually trying to solve.
+Differences in operating systems, configurations, and dependency versions can make it difficult or impossible to run code.
+Technical issues shouldn't distract data scientists and programmers from solving the problems they are actually trying to solve.

-Nextjournal remedies this by automatically versioning every aspect of an article.
-All research becomes instantly reproducible.
-This provides:
+Nextjournal accomplishes this by automatically versioning every aspect of a notebook.
+This provides several benefits:

 - Published results that are runnable by your peers anywhere in the world, at any point in the future